anatol/booster/docs/manpage.md

  * Fast image build time and fast boot time.
  * Out-of-box support for LUKS-based full disk encryption setup.
  * Clevis style data binding.
 The encrypted filesystem can be bound to TPM2 chip or to a network service.
 This helps to unlock the drive automatically but only if the TPM2/network service presents.
+ * Automatically detects and unlocks systemd-cryptenroll (fido2 and tpm2) type of partition encryption.
  * Easy to configure.
  * Automatic host configuration discovery.
 This helps to create minimalistic images specific for the current host.